top of page

 Here is the link to pre-register.

-The Clive Davis Institute of Recorded Music at New York University will return as the host of this year’s in-person Pop Conference, the first Pop Conference to be held in person since 2019.
-All events, with the exception of a few remotely scheduled or off-site activities, will be held in person at The Clive Davis Institute, 370 Jay Street, Brooklyn, New York 11201.
+The Clive Davis Institute of Recorded Music at New York University returns as the host of this year’s in-person Pop Conference, the first Pop Conference to be held in person since 2019.
+All events, with the exception of a few remotely scheduled or off-site activities, are held in person at The Clive Davis Institute, 370 Jay Street, Brooklyn, New York 11201.

 ABOUT THE POP CONFERENCE